gordon-cs/sp2018-The-Eureka-Project/README.md

 * The UI displays “hello user” to the user

 Thus, the UI, API, and DB all work together to make this happen.

+We need to have a VM in order for us to have admin privileges.
+On this VM, we will install
+* Node.js,
+* SQL, and
+* React Native;
+As for applications, we will install
+* Visual Studio Code and
+* some kind of SQL server manager.